informatics-isi-edu/chisel/README.md

 2. Install
     ```sh
     $ cd chisel
-    $ pip install .
+    $ pip install -e .
     ```
     You may need to use `sudo` for system-wide install or add the `--user` option for current user only install.
+This examples uses the `-e` option which means that the installation simply references your `chisel` local repository.
+That way you can quickly update to the latest code just by performing a `git pull` on your local `chisel` repo.
 3. Run the tests
     ```sh
     $ export DERIVA_PY_TEST_HOSTNAME=my-ermrest-host.example.org